 Our Growing Green strategy to reduce our environmental footprint, even as we grow, remains as important to the collective fabric of our company as it was when we began our journey toward a more sustainable future.
-We are integrating our newly acquired Coleman plants into our waste management plan and practices, and we have already seen improvements at our new locations, though we are unable to quantify the full impact of this improvement as baseline data are unavailable.
+Our management approach utilizes goals, governance mechanisms and partnerships.

-Our environmental group manages all data related to our waste streams, while our plants and division leaders are responsible for developing new strategies to minimize waste.
-Plants use teams, such as the Problem Plastics team, a Zero Landfill team or an OPS team, to actively look for opportunities to reduce waste in their facilities.
-Southwire also kicked off a Growing Green team in 2015 whose first initiative focused on waste minimization efforts in our office buildings.
+Our environmental team manages all data related to our waste streams, while our plants and division leaders are responsible for developing new strategies to minimize waste.
+Plants use teams, such as a Growing Green team, a Zero Landfill team, Environmental team or an OPS team, to actively look for opportunities to reduce waste at their facilities.

-Within our extended value chain, we evaluated packaging entering our facilities and worked with suppliers to minimize those materials.
-Among our own products, we reduced packaging and other waste material as well.
-For example, our SIMpull Solutions® require zero spools, rags or buckets of added lubricant, eliminating waste at customer job sites.
+Within our extended value chain, we evaluate packaging entering our facilities and work with suppliers to minimize those materials.
+Among our own products, we reduce packaging and other waste material as well.
+For example, our SIMpull Solutions® require zero spools, rags or added lubricant, eliminating waste at customer job sites.
 Additionally, we have instituted take-back programs that give credit for returned material.